gsoft-inc/wl-squide/docs/getting-started/default.md

 3. Once all the modules are registered, the host application will create a React Router [instance](https://reactrouter.com/en/main/routers/create-browser-router) with the registered routes and [renders a navigation menu](/reference/routing/useRenderedNavigationItems.md) with the registered navigation items.

-That's a nutshell overview.
+This is a high-level overview.
 Of course, there is more to it, but these are the main ideas.

 ## Guiding principles